Release-Candidate/OCaml-Buck-2-Examples/README.md

 - [./inline_test_runners](./inline_test_runners/) - a OCaml project which uses PPX inline tests, the library uses  Alcotest inline PPX.
 Contains a library, an executable that uses the library and tests and inline tests of the library.

 All of these examples also use Dune configuration files, so you can compare them to the `BUCK` files.

+### GitHub Actions

+In the file [./.github/workflows/test.yml](./.github/workflows/test.yml) there are working Github actions.

 ## Other Buck 2 with OCaml Resources